dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 push analysis to be disabled, the job will also be stopped from running in the future.

-To get a HTML preview of an existing push analysis, you can do a GET request to the following endpoint:
+To get an HTML preview of an existing push analysis, you can do a GET request to the following endpoint:

     /api/33/pushAnalysis/<id>/render